gbhorne/langgraph-prior-authorization-agent/README.md

 2. **PA-2** — Fetches the payer's DTR questionnaire (with Firestore cache)
 3. **PA-3** — Uses Gemini to answer each questionnaire item with citations to real FHIR resources
 4. **PA-4** — Assembles a Da Vinci PAS-compliant FHIR transaction bundle and runs Cloud DLP audit
-5. **⏸ INTERRUPT** — Graph pauses.
+5. **INTERRUPT** — Graph pauses.
 Clinician inspects bundle, DLP findings, and citation failures
 6. **PA-5** — On clinician approval, submits to payer `$submit`, writes ClaimResponse to FHIR, publishes to Pub/Sub

 ---